In this post, I discuss The Wim Hof Method and talk about how it has dramatically changed my life for the better and why I recommend you try it.

 It’s widely regarded as one of the best ways to help reduce things like anxiety and depression and I’ve personally used meditation for quite some time now.

 “Meditating is exercising your brain, just like you train your body by executing physical exercises.”

 “For most people, it is pretty hard at first to start meditating and start thinking of absolutely nothing, but when you introduce just a couple of minutes of meditation exercises in your everyday routine before you know it the exercises will become as common as brushing your teeth.”

 By doing meditation exercises you gain control over your thoughts and feelings.

 Other known benefits of meditation exercises include things such as:

 - Lower blood pressure

 - Lower heart rate

-So, if you’re someone that hasn’t meditated before or you don’t know how to meditate, go on youtube, there’s plenty of tutorials and great advice out there.
+So, if you’re someone that hasn’t meditated before or you don’t know how to meditate, go on youtube, there are plenty of tutorials and great advice out there.

-And the great thing is, you don’t have to meditate for long to experience the benefits.
+And the great thing is, that you don’t have to meditate for long to experience the benefits.